Optimizing Pessimism in Dynamic Treatment Regimes: A Bayesian Learning Approach: INTRODUCTION

-We remark that, although the concepts of pessimism, TS and BML are not completely new, how to integrate them properly is highly nontrivial, and is the main contribution of this article.
-First, in the online setting, TS randomizes over actions to address the exploration-exploitation dilemma.
+Our method shares a similar spirit as TS, in that we also adopt a Bayesian framework for uncertainty quantification and exploration-exploitation trade-off.
+We also remark that, although the concepts of pessimism, TS and BML are not completely new, how to integrate them properly is highly nontrivial, and is the main contribution of this article.
+First of all, in the online setting, TS randomizes over actions to address the exploration-exploitation dilemma.
 However, randomization contradicts the pessimistic principle in the offline setting.
-We borrow idea from the Bayesian UCB method \citep{kaufmann2012bayesian} for the online bandits problem, and generalize it to offline sequential decision making.
-Second, although posterior sampling allows us to conveniently quantify the \textit{pointwise} uncertainty of the estimated Q-function at a given individual state-action pair, it remains challenging to lower bound the Q-function \textit{uniformly} for any state-action pair.
+To address this issue, we borrow the idea from the Bayesian UCB method \citep{kaufmann2012bayesian} for online bandits and generalize it to offline sequential decision making.
+Second, although posterior sampling allows one to conveniently quantify the \textit{pointwise} uncertainty of the estimated Q-function at a given individual state-action pair, it remains challenging to lower bound the Q-function \textit{uniformly} for any state-action pair.
 Developing a uniform credible set is crucial for implementing the pessimism principle.
 Our proposal provides an effective solution with a uniform uncertainty quantification.

-\section{Preliminaries}
+\section{PRELIMINARIES}